wdawson/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 3. Served the HTML file with a web server
 4. Configured a Trusted Origin in your Okta organization

-In that example, you redirect the user to their Okta dashboard (as defined in the `orgUrl` variable).
+In that example, you redirect the user to their administrator UI (as defined in the `orgUrl` variable).
 Now you will configure a redirect to a custom authentication landing page hosted on your server.

 To do this, you will now perform the following steps: